AnujaCbit/Student-Management-System/README.md

 - [Maven 3](https://maven.apache.org)
 - mysql

+## Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/StudentManagementSystem`)
+3. Commit your Changes (`git commit -m 'Add some `)
+4. Push to the Branch (`git push origin feature/StudentManagementSystem`)
+5. Open a Pull Request

 ## Running the application locally

 There are several ways to run this application on your local machine.
 One way is build the core library and execute the `main` method in the `Application` class from your IDE.